Kathoey: Political context

 Thailand's 2015 Gender Equality Act is currently the strongest legal tool for advocating for transgender rights.
 It protects those who are "of a different appearance from his/her own sex by birth" from unfair gender discrimination.
-Prior to the creation of the 2016 Thai constitution, people believed that anti-discrimination terms would be set for a new category called 'third gender'.
+Prior to the creation of the 2016 Thai constitution, it was believed that anti-discrimination terms would be set for a new category called 'third gender'.
 This term, however, was missing from the new constitution and no protections for transgender people were specifically outlined.
 Instead, the constitution prohibited "unjust discrimination" based on differences in sex.

 Identification documents

 Legal recognition of kathoeys and transgender people is nonexistent in Thailand: even if a transgender person has had sex reassignment surgery, they are not allowed to change their legal sex on their identification documents.
 Identification documents are particularly important for daily life in Thailand as they facilitate communication with businesses, bureaucratic agencies (i.e., signing up for educational courses or medical care), law enforcement, etc. The primary identification form used in Thailand is The Thai National Identification Card, which is used for many important processes such as opening a bank account.
 The vast majority of transgender people are unable to change these documents to reflect their chosen gender, and those who are allowed must uphold strict standards.
 Transgender individuals are often accused of falsifying documents and are forced to show their identification documents.
-This threatens their safety and results in their exclusion from various institutions like education or housing.
-Impeded by these identity cards on a daily basis, transsexuals are "outed" by society.
+This results in their exclusion from various institutions like education or housing.
+Impeded by these identity cards on a daily basis, transgender people are "outed" by society.

 The criminal justice sector relies on identification cards when deciding where to detain individuals.
 This means that kathoeys are detained alongside men.
 By law, women are not allowed to be detained alongside men, and since kathoeys are not legally classified as women, they reside in the male section in prison.
 Within prison, kathoeys are forced to cut their hair and abide by strict rules governing gender expression.
-Additionally, they are denied access to hormones and other "transition-related health care".
+Additionally, they are denied access to hormones and other transition-related health care.